bahsim/idgl-dev-system/00-core.md

 In this paradigm, iteration does not happen on the code; it happens on the **intent**.
 The feedback loop is not `code -> test -> debug`, but `spec -> generate -> evaluate -> refine-spec`.

 The practitioner's focus shifts to **a more effective loop** of refining the specification itself.
+This loop is composed of four distinct components:

+1.  **The Intent (The `Spec`):** This is the authoritative, version-controlled definition of a desired outcome.
+It is a formal specification, authored by a human, that describes what to build, why it's needed, and how to validate its correctness.
+2.  **The Generation (The `AI`):** The AI acts as a powerful synthesis engine.
+Its role is to take the formal `Spec` and generate a candidate **Artifact** for evaluation.
+3.  **The Evaluation (The `Validation`):** This is the essential act of human judgment that serves as the system's quality gate.
+The criteria defined in the `Spec` are used to verify the AI-generated Artifact.
+4.  **The Result (The `Digital Product`):** This is the tangible, **validated output** of the cycle.
+It is an Artifact that has successfully passed the Validation stage.

 ```mermaid
 graph TD